-Instead of chips with your steak, try this healthier side of cauliflower couscous.
+Instead of chips with your steak, try this healthier and - low Check - side of cauliflower couscous.

 For the cauliflower couscous

 - 2 medium sized fillet steaks (lightly seasoned)

 - 2 medium sized flat mushrooms (about the same diameter as the steaks)

 - 2 small vines cherry tomatoes

 - Preheat the oven to 200C.

 - First prepare the couscous by cooking according to pack instructions.

 - Tip the cauliflower into a roasting tray, spray with olive oil and season with salt and black pepper.